PRTG Manual: Microsoft SQL v2 Sensor

 This setting is only visible if you select the channel unit Lookup above.
 Select a lookup file that you want to use with this channel. |

-Use Data Table Value in Sensor Message |
+Use Data Table Value in Message |

 This setting is only visible if you select Process data table for the setting Data Processing during sensor creation.
-Define if the sensor message shows a value from the data table: ▪Disable: Do not use a custom sensor message. ▪Enable: Define a custom sensor message with a defined value of the data table.
-Define the value selection below.
-The method of how to determine a value for the sensor message is defined in the setting Select Channel Value by above. |
+Define if the sensor message shows a value from the data table:

-Sensor Message Column Number |
+Message Column Number |

-This setting is only visible if you select Process data table for the setting Data Processing during sensor creation, if you select Column number for the setting Select Channel Value by, and if you enable Use Data Table Value in Sensor Message.
+This setting is only visible if you select Process data table for the setting Data Processing during sensor creation, if you select Column number for the setting Select Channel Value by, and if you enable Use Data Table Value in Message.
 Enter the number of a column.
 The sensor message shows the value in row 0 of this column.
 Enter an integer. |

-Sensor Message Column Name |
+Message Column Name |

-This setting is only visible if you select Process data table for the setting Data Processing during sensor creation, if you select Column name for the setting Select Channel Value by, and if you enable Use Data Table Value in Sensor Message.
+This setting is only visible if you select Process data table for the setting Data Processing during sensor creation, if you select Column name for the setting Select Channel Value by, and if you enable Use Data Table Value in Message.
 Enter the name of a column.
 The sensor message shows the value in row 0 of this column.
 Enter a string.

 |

-Sensor Message Row Number |
+Message Row Number |

-This setting is only visible if you select Process data table for the setting Data Processing during sensor creation, if you select Row number for the setting Select Channel Value by, and if you enable Use Data Table Value in Sensor Message.
+This setting is only visible if you select Process data table for the setting Data Processing during sensor creation, if you select Row number for the setting Select Channel Value by, and if you enable Use Data Table Value in Message.
 Enter the name of a column.
 The sensor message shows the value in row 0 of this column.
 Enter the number of a row.
 The sensor message shows the value in column 0 of this row.
 Enter an integer.

 |

-Sensor Message Key |
+Message Key |

-This setting is only visible if you select Process data table for the setting Data Processing during sensor creation, if you select Key value pair for the setting Select Channel Value by, and if you enable Use Data Table Value in Sensor Message.
+This setting is only visible if you select Process data table for the setting Data Processing during sensor creation, if you select Key value pair for the setting Select Channel Value by, and if you enable Use Data Table Value in Message.
 Enter a key to search for in column 0 of the data table.
 The sensor message shows the value in column 1 of the row where the key was found.
 Enter a string. |

-Sensor Message |
+Message |

-This setting is only visible if you enable Use Data Table Value in Sensor Message.
+This setting is only visible if you enable Use Data Table Value in Message.
 Define the sensor message.
 Enter a string.
 Use the placeholder {0} at the position where you want to display the value.
 Example: The message is {0}

 |

-If Sensor Message Changes |
+If Message Changes |

 This setting is only visible if you select Process data table for the setting Data Processing during sensor creation.
-Define what the sensor does when the sensor message changes: ▪Ignore changes (default): Do nothing. ▪Trigger 'change' notification: Send an internal message indicating that the sensor value has changed.
-In combination with a change trigger, you can use this mechanism to trigger a notification whenever the sensor value changes. |
+Define what the sensor does when its message changes:

 Result Handling |